oldaccofpronoy2108/Announcement/README.md

 ## <center> Announcement </center>
-I will soon be moving to my other account [pronoymukherjeetypescode](github.com/pronoymukherjeetypescode).
+I will soon be moving to my other account:
+[pronoymukherjeetypescode](github.com/pronoymukherjeetypescode).